Date of Last Revision: March 8, 2018

 vi. not violate someone’s rights.

-B. Name Changes and Migrations
+B. Name Changes and Merges

 C. Collection of Data

-If you collect content and information directly from users, you will make it clear that you (and not Facebook) are collecting it, and you will provide notice about and obtain user consent for your use of the content and information that you collect.
+A. If you collect content and information directly from users, you will make it clear that you (and not Facebook) are collecting it, and you will provide notice about and obtain user consent for your use of the content and information that you collect.
 Regardless of how you obtain content and information from users, you are responsible for securing all necessary permissions to reuse their content and information.

-You will not collect users' content or information, or otherwise access Facebook, using automated means (such as harvesting bots, robots, spiders, or scrapers) without our permission.
+B. You will not collect users' content or information, or otherwise access Facebook, using automated means (such as harvesting bots, robots, spiders, or scrapers) without our permission.

 You must not inaccurately tag content or encourage users to inaccurately tag content (ex: don’t encourage people to tag themselves in photos if they aren’t in the photo).